VOC025 MATH FOR RENEWABLE ENERGY

 Prerequisites: Residential Photovoltaics (PV) Site Assessor, strong written and verbal skills.

 (8 hours+ approximately 10 hours of outside work)

 5193 10 5:00 p.m. - 9:00 p.m.
 (MW) 5/12-5/14 DCC J Novak $750

 VOC191 IGSHPA ACCREDITED GEOTHERMAL INSTALLER / NATE CERTIFICATION

 This three-day comprehensive workshop focuses on the planning, design and installation of geothermal heating and cooling systems.
-The course combines step by step examples of a local closed loop system designed for residential applications, as well as geothermal marketing and sales for small and large companies.
+Step by step examples of a local closed loop system designed for residential applications, as well as geothermal marketing and sales for small and large companies are covered.
 (24 Hours)

 VOC192 SUSTAINABLE LANDSCAPE MANAGEMENT

 Course introduces grounds managers to strategies that improve the value, aesthetics, and function of their landscapes.
 Students are provided with a framework to evaluate current operations and identify steps that can move your facility toward sustainability.
 Recommendations will focus on operational adjustments, not capital expenditures.
 (6 Hours)